 Less adventurous individuals can enjoy watching the wildlife, playing golf, or taking in the River Walk’s scenic view.

-Some of the popular activities at the park include sand sledding, skiing, and sandboarding.
+Some popular activities at the park include sand sledding, skiing, and sandboarding.
 You can even find smaller-sized dunes to go sand tubing.

 The Denver Museum of Nature & Science features world-class exhibits from mummified Egyptian corpses to dinosaur bones, creating a sense of wonder for the first-time visitor.

-The Museum houses various scientific artifacts in paleontology, geology, anthropology, and space science.
-The Museum has many exhibits that include habitat scenes providing information about the animals in different continents and regions.
+The Museum houses various paleontology, geology, anthropology, and space science scientific artifacts.
+The Museum has many exhibits with habitat scenes providing information about the animals in different continents and regions.

 The Museum also has a gift shop to purchase memorabilia and a cafe to socialize.
 You can watch notable documentaries in the IMAX theater or planetarium.
 However, this will cost you extra.